 There is a misconception that Personal Independence Payment, the disability payment scheme in the UK, is money given to disabled people to buy essentials and pay the rent.
 Personal Independence Payment is there to help people afford carers or equipment to give them enough independence to be able to get a job to pay the bills.
 I cannot afford to sit idly at home all day living off my benefits; I work, but I need my wheelchair to be able to work.
 Removing my benefits would simply put me out of work, costing the state even more in the long run.
 It hardly fills me with pride that I need what essentially boils down to sympathy money from a government I disagree with on just about everything, simply so I can have a life.

 I know that many strangers see the wheelchair and immediately think “unemployed scrounger”.
 I could stop and tell these people the truth.
-I could let them that they were wrong, and that they were prejudiced and discriminatory too.
+I could let them know that they are wrong and that they are prejudiced and discriminatory too.
 I could ask them why they didn’t have better things to do than judge someone for having some time on their hands.
-However, this would require them to speak to me first to tell me what they thought my wheelchair represented, and these people would never speak to someone they assumed to be a fraudster.
+However this would require them to speak to me first to tell me what they thought my wheelchair represented, and these people would never speak to someone they assumed to be a fraudster.
 They would also, ironically, take offense to the fact that I read their expressions and assumed that they were thinking these things.
 It would serve no purpose.

 Writing it down, on the other hand, doesn’t require someone to initiate the conversation first…